ARM-software/arm-trusted-firmware/docs/firmware-design.md

     the normal world firmware BL3-3.
 On return from the handler the framework will exit to EL2 and run BL3-3.

-2. In the BL3-2 initialization function, use an SPD-defined mechanism to invoke a 'world-switch synchronous call' to Secure-EL1 to run the BL3-2 entrypoint.
+2. The BL3-2 setup function registers a initialization function using `bl31_register_bl32_init()` which provides a SPD-defined mechanism to invoke a 'world-switch synchronous call' to Secure-EL1 to run the BL3-2 entrypoint.
     NOTE: The Test SPD service included with the Trusted Firmware provides one